 Ingredients

-Sri Lankan Hoppers makes about 14
+Sri Lankan Hoppers (about 14)

 - 1½ cups raw rice

-- 1 teaspoons yeast instant
+- 1 teaspoons yeast, instant

 - 2 teaspoons sugar

-- ½ cup water room temperature
+- ½ cup water, room temperature

-- 2 tablespoons white rice cooked
+- 2 tablespoons cooked white rice

 - ½ teaspoon salt